soons1/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

-**Use case: UC03 - List all contacts**
+**Use case: UC03 - List all contacts and logs**

 **MSS**

-1. User requests to list all contacts
+1. User requests to list all contacts and logs
-2. Elder Scrolls shows a list of all contacts
+2. Elder Scrolls shows a list of all contacts and logs

    Use case ends.